-- 12.3 Students will be permitted to appear in the examinations in only those subjects for which they have registered at the beginning of the semester and has not been debarred. - 12.4 The final grades awarded to the students in a subject must be submitted by the Teacher, within seven days from the date of holding the examination to the concerned Head of the School for onward transmission to the Assistant Registrar (Academic). - 12.5 Any change of grade of a student in a subject, consequent upon detection of any genuine error of omission and/or commission on part of the concerned teacher, must be approved by the School PG Committee and must be forwarded by the Teacher, through the Head of the concerned School within 20 (twenty) days from the date of commencement of the next Semester.
+- 12.3 Students will be permitted to appear in the examinations in only those subjects for which they have registered at the beginning of the semester and has not been debarred. - 12.4 The final grades awarded to the students in a subject must be uploaded by the Teacher in ERP, as per the deadline in Academic Calendar and submit a hard copy (signed) through Head of the School to the Academic Section. - 12.5 Any change of grade of a student in a subject, consequent upon detection of any genuine error of omission and/or commission on part of the concerned teacher, must be approved by the School PG Committee and must be forwarded by the Teacher, through the Head of the concerned School within 20 (twenty) days from the date of commencement of the next Semester.
 The Grade Revision Format approved for this purpose by the Senate be used. - 12.6 For the benefit of and as a process of learning by the students, the answer scripts after correction of all class tests, mid-semester examinations, assignments etc., would be shown to the students within 3 weeks from the date of tests/examinations.
 The answer scripts of the end-semester examinations are to be shown within 15 days from the date of commencement of the next semester. - 12.7 The normal duration for completing the 4-semester programme is 2-years.
 A student in any other circumstances, on account of poor performance or otherwise must complete the prescribed course work of the first four semesters within a maximum period of 3 years, including the period of temporary withdrawal.
-The Senate on the recommendation of the School and the PGPEC can extend the total time limit for completion of all requirements upto 4 years, which will be final and binding on all concerned. - 12.8 Students who have obtained CGPA lower than 6.00 may be allowed, on the recommendation of the Head of the School and the approval of the Dean (Academic Affairs), to re-register in one or more subjects in which he/she received 'P' grade(s), so as to improve his/her CGPA to 6.00 or above, provided that the subject(s) is/are otherwise being offered in that semester and there is no clash in the time table.
+The Senate on the recommendation of the School and the PGPEC can extend the total time limit for completion of all requirements up to 4 years, which will be final and binding on all concerned. - 12.8 Students who have obtained CGPA lower than 6.00 may be allowed, on the recommendation of the Head of the School and the approval of the Dean (Academic Affairs), to re-register in one or more subjects in which he/she received 'P' grade(s), so as to improve his/her CGPA to 6.00 or above, provided that the subject(s) is/are otherwise being offered in that semester and there is no clash in the time table.
 The grade will be revised and recorded only if there is an improvement.